AkashCodz/FlappyBird/readme.md

 - User authentication system to save scores to a MongoDB database.
 - Discount feature available for users who achieve a certain score threshold.
 - API endpoints implemented using Node.js and Express.js for integrating with the database.
+- Send Score to Friend using Share Button to Whatsapp.

 ## Setup Instructions